 Treating Mittens with respect in ancient Egypt was no joke.
 It’s no wonder cats today act so high and mighty.
 The “good ole days” they can harken back to are when they used to be painted as gods and mummified like pharaohs.

 But it wasn’t only cats that were mummified.
-Dogs, mongoose, birds, monkeys, baboons, crocodiles, and plenty of other animals have been preserved for all eternity using the ancient art of mummification as well.
+Dogs, mongooses, birds, monkeys, baboons, crocodiles, and plenty of other animals have been preserved for all eternity using the ancient art of mummification as well.
 And lucky for us, a significant number of these animal mummies have been found and are on display for the curious at museums around the world.

 The British Museum in London has a few notable animal mummies in its collection.
 But if you really want to see the full range of animal mummies that have been dug out of Egypt’s sands, you need to head to the Egyptian Museum in Cairo, and specifically to their animal mummy room.

 Many visitors to the Egyptian Museum miss the animal mummy room because it is tucked away on the upper floor of the museum towards the front of the building, while most of the more famous exhibits are on the sides and at the back of the building.
 But if you make the effort to wander back towards the front, you’ll notice a little recessed area off to the right (looking from the back of the building on the inside towards the front) where you can go around a corner and into two connected rooms.